rpapallas/baxter_cashier/README.md

 Introduction
 ============

-This repository host the "Human-Robot Interaction for Cashier Robot for Baxter Robot", a final year project at the University of Leeds.
+This repository host the "Human-Robot Interaction for Cashier Robot for Baxter Robot" project, a final year project at the University of Leeds.

 Although this project can possibly be improved, this is the final version submited as part of my dissertation and hence I will not consider any pull requests for changes, since I would like to keep the project at the state it has been submitted.
 Feel free though to have a walk around.